S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   avoid coercion or manipulation
 -   acknowledge any skepticism and doubts

-Include the people inolved and affected in regular evaluation outcomes.
+Include the people involved and affected in regular evaluation outcomes.

 ---